project-kieran/user-management-exercise/README.md

 #### Kieran's notes

 This section is fully functional and tested, but I'm aware that it could be more visually pleasing and could use more user dialogs.
+Will return to add these if time allows.

 ### 4. Data Logging (Advanced)